arommers/so_long/README.md

 ## Creating Images

-To be able to make a 2d game we actually are going to need visual representations of all the elements on our provided map.
-The `1's` representing the walls, the `C's` the collectibles, the `P` the player character, etc. The MLX42 library requires either an XPM or PNG file, both file formats to store digital images.
-In our case we opted to use PNG.
-For each element in our map we scoured the interent and selected an appropriate image.
-However, before MLX42 can use these images to visually generate our game, we have to transform the image data of the PNG's into a format that MLX42 can use.
-To accomplish this I used the following three MLX42 functions:
+To be able to make a 2d game we are going to need a visual representations of all the elements on our provided map.
+At this point The `1's` representing the walls, the `C's` the collectibles, the `P` the player character, etc are just ASCII symbols stored in a 2d array.
+The MLX42 library requires either an XPM or PNG file, both file formats to store digital images and generate them in out window.
+For each element in our map we scoured the internet and selected an appropriate image to use.
+In our case we opted to use PNG's.
+However, before MLX42 can use these images to visually render our game, we have to transform the image data of the PNG's into a format that the graphics library can use.
+To manage this I used the following three MLX42 functions:

 - ```mlx_texture_t* mlx_load_png(const char* path)```
 - ```mlx_image_t* mlx_texture_to_image(mlx_t* mlx, mlx_texture_t* texture)```